waynegramlich/Fab/docs/FabGeometries.md

 FabPlane.adjust(self, delta: float) -> 'FabPlane':

 Return a new FabPlane that has been adjusted up/down the normal by a delta.
+Arguments:
+* delta (float): The amount to move the plane up/down along the normal.

+Returns:
+* (FabPlane): The new FabPlane that is adjusted up/down along the normal.
+  Note that the contact point for the new FabPlane is moved to be along the normal.
+  Thus, for the returned FabPlane, the Contact and Origin properties are equal.
+  Also, the Normal and UnitNormal properties are equal.

 ### <a name="fabgeometries----rotatetozaxis"></a>4.4 `FabPlane.`rotateToZAxis():